Decentralized Local Stochastic Extra-Gradient for Variational Inequalities: Introduction

 \section{Introduction}

-In large scale machine learning (ML) scenarios the training data is often is split over many client devices (e.g.\ geo-distributed datacenters or mobile devices)~\cite{Kairouz2019:federated}.
-Decentralized training methods can train a ML model to the same accuracy as if all data would be aggregated on one single server~\cite{Lian2017:decentralizedSGD,Assran:2018sdggradpush}.
-Training in a non-centralized fashion can offer many advantages over traditional centralized approaches in core aspects such as data ownership, privacy, fault tolerance and scalability.
-A particular instance of the decentralized learning setting is Federated Learning (FL), where the training is orchestrated by a single entity that communicates with all participating clients~\cite{McMahan16:FedLearning,Kairouz2019:federated}.
-In contrast, in fully decentralized learning (FD) scenarios the devices only communicate with their neighbours in the network topology~\cite{Lian2017:decentralizedSGD}.
-Such algorithms are important in scenarios where centralized communication is expensive or impossible.
+In large-scale machine learning (ML) scenarios the training data is often split between many devices, such as geographically distributed datacenters or mobile devices~\cite{Kairouz2019:federated}.
+Decentralized training methods can learn an ML model with the same accuracy as if all the data would be aggregated on one single server~\cite{Lian2017:decentralizedSGD,Assran:2018sdggradpush}.
+At the same time, training in a decentralized fashion has many advantages over traditional centralized approaches in such core aspects as data ownership, privacy, fault tolerance, and scalability.
+A particular instance of the decentralized learning setting is Federated Learning (FL), where the training is orchestrated by a single device or server that communicates with all the participating client devices~\cite{McMahan16:FedLearning,Kairouz2019:federated}.
+In contrast, in fully decentralized learning (FD) scenarios the devices only communicate with their neighbors in the communication network graph with possibly arbitrary topology~\cite{Lian2017:decentralizedSGD}.
+Thus, decentralized algorithms are important in scenarios where centralized communication is expensive, not desired, or impossible.